DB3DE/zettelkasten-docker/README.md

 # zettelkasten-docker
 My Version of a Zettelkasten with Dokuwiki on Docker

-## You are now on the branch for raspberrys
+## You are now on the branch for x86

 ## Installation